decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 ## The Atlas View

-The Atlas view gives you a bird’s-eye perspective of every color coded parcel, estate, road, district, and plaza in Decentraland.
+The Atlas view gives you a bird’s-eye perspective of every color coded parcel, Estate, road, district, and plaza in Decentraland.

 ![](/images/media/c120655-atlas_view_screenshot.png)